jk367/personal_website/content/photos/rich.md

 draft: false
 ---

 Twitter friend.
-Taken at a house party (my house)
+Taken at a house party.